yanlongqi/vscode-deepseek/README.md

 ## Requirements

-This extension requires the Ollama model to be installed.
+This extension requires the Ollama app to be installed on your system.
 You can install it by following the instructions from [ollama.com](https://ollama.com/).